Menu

 Winter Season (October to February)

-During the winter months, Chitwan experiences cool and dry weather, with temperatures.
-This season is considered the best time to visit Chitwan National Park due to its many advantages.
-Wildlife is more active, as animals come out in search of water and food, making it ideal for spotting rare species like the Bengal tiger and one-horned rhinoceros.
-The comfortable temperatures allow for enjoyable jeep safaris, elephant rides, and other outdoor activities without the discomfort of excessive heat.
-Clear skies and low humidity also create perfect conditions for photography, attracting nature enthusiasts and professionals alike.
-Because of these factors, winter is the peak tourist season in Chitwan, so expect more visitors during these months.
+During the winter season, Chitwan has cool and dry weather with temperatures.
+This is regarded as the best season to visit Chitwan National Park because of its many advantages.
+Wildlife is more active as animals come out to find water and food, so it’s the perfect time to catch a rare species like the Bengal tiger and one-horned rhinoceros.
+The pleasant temperatures permit comfortable engagement in jeep safaris, elephant rides, and other outdoor activities without the hindrance of excessive heat.

 Summer Season (March to May)